mitchellhoesing/mitchellhoesing.github.io/src/data/about.md

 # I dream of

-- realizing my weaknesses.
+- Realizing my weaknesses
-- being a mentor.
+- Being a mentor
-- continuous improvement.
+- Continuous improvement
-- you not judging the software design on my Github, until recent times.
+- You not judging the software design on my Github, until recent times